seL4/capdl/python-capdl-tool/README.md

 # Python CapDL module

 A Python module for providing CapDL support.
-This is currently a work in progress and some functionality may not be there or may not work correctly.
-If you find an issue let me know and I'll try to fix it as soon as possible.

 Note: to use the ELF file functionality you will need pyelftools installed.
 If you don't have this and don't need this functionality just don't import